SimonVuong/TwitterSearch/README.md

 ## Known bugs

 1. Be aware of twitter-rate limits.
-Don't do too many saerches within a short period of time.
+Don't do too many searches within a short period of time.
 If this happens. wait for a few minutes.
 See [here](https://developer.twitter.com/en/docs/tweets/filter-realtime/guides/connecting.html).

 > Clients which do not implement backoff and attempt to reconnect as often as possible will have their connections rate limited for a small number of minutes.
 Rate limited clients will receive HTTP 420 responses for all connection requests.